*Summer Camps 2023 now open. Book our "Rig Rides, Sled Rides, & Dog Yard Tours" for Winter & Spring Family Fun!

 7. The new rule is NO KISSING OF DOGS, DO NOT LET DOGS LICK YOUR FACEMASK.
 Petting, hugging, grooming, massaging, hiking, playing in the playpen & learning to dryland mush are all still allowed.
 There are no accounts of humans getting the virus from dogs.
 Fur is porous & not conducive to holding the virus.
 I’ve consulted with multiple vets.
 Still, I do not let anyone pet my dogs when we are off the land.
 On the land all must wear clean gloves they put on on the land inorder to pet the sled dogs.

-8. If your child has a hard time with the new protocol, regretfully they may not be able to come back that week…and we would credit your enrollment fee for next summer.
+8. If your child has a hard time with the new protocol, regretfully they may not be able to come back that week and we would credit your enrollment fee for next summer or a future sled dog adventure.